notsaki/Mt2-Stone-Farm-Bot/README.md

 ## Run

 ### Requirements
 - You need to install Python 3.7 or newer.
-Also, add it to the Windows path.
 - Open cmd and using `pip`, install the following libraries:

     - pillow